OmarTheGrey/Melodica-MP3-Player/README.md

 - **MP3 Music Playback**: Play, pause, stop, and skip tracks seamlessly.
 - **Playlist Creation**: Create, edit, and manage playlists using custom linked lists.
 - **Search and Search History**: Quickly find songs using a binary search tree and view search history implemented with a stack.
-- **Queue Management**: Add songs to a queue for playback using a custom queue implementation.
 - **Volume Control**: Adjust volume levels for an optimal listening experience.

 ### GUI Version (C++/CLR WinForms (still a work in progress))